 St Pancras International Station is part of HS1 except that the tracks, signals, railway telecommunications and overhead line equipment in platforms 1 to 4 (inclusive) are part of the NR Network.
-Ebbsfleet International Station, Stratford International Station and the international section of Ashford International Station are also part of HS1, although the tracks passing through the international section of Ashford International Station and the signals, railway telecommunications and overhead line equipment are part of the NR Network.
-The infrastructure maintenance depot at Singlewell and the infrastructure maintenance siding at St Pancras are not available for normal railway operations and are restricted to network services only.
+London Underground and Thameslink are also not part of HS1 at St Pancras.
+Ebbsfleet International Station, Stratford International Station and the international section of Ashford International Station are part of HS1, although the tracks passing through the international section of Ashford International Station and the signals, railway telecommunications and overhead line equipment are part of the NR Network.
+The infrastructure maintenance depot at Singlewell and the infrastructure maintenance siding at St Pancras are not available for normal railway operations, and are restricted to operations that service the network.